In this Raspberry Pi light sensor tutorial, I show you how to connect the photoresistor sensor up to the GPIO pins correctly.

 I hope you now have the script working, and you’re receiving data that correctly reflects the changes in light on the sensor.
 If you’re having trouble, please don’t hesitate to leave a comment below.

 Improving Accuracy & Possible Uses

 There are countless uses for a light sensor in a circuit.
-I will just name a few that I thought of whilst I was writing up this tutorial.
+I will just name a few that I thought of while I was writing up this tutorial.

-- Light Activated Alarm – I mentioned this one earlier but you can use the LDR to detect when it starts to get light so you can sound an alarm to wake up.
-If your program & sensor is accurate enough, you could have it slowly get louder as it gets lighter.
+Light Activated Alarm – I mentioned this one earlier, but you can use the LDR to detect when it starts to get light so you can sound an alarm to wake you up.
+If the program and sensor are accurate, then you can have the alarm slowly get louder as it gets lighter.

-- Room Monitor – Want to make sure lights are always turned off in a certain room?
-You could use this to alert you whenever light is detected where it shouldn’t be.
+Room Monitor – Want to make sure lights are always turned off in a certain room?
+You could use this to alert you whenever some light is detected where it shouldn’t be.

-There is so much you can do with this cool little sensor but also remember if you require something a little more accurate than the photocell try looking at something like the Adafruit high dynamic range digital light sensor.
+There is so much you can do with this cool little sensor, but also remember if you require something a little more accurate than the photocell, then look at something like the Adafruit high dynamic range digital light sensor.

-Credit: This tutorial is based off Adafruit’s Resistor Sensor tutorial.
+Credit: This tutorial is based on Adafruit’s Resistor Sensor tutorial.